101arrowz/parcel-plugin-precache-manifest/README.md

 }
 ```

 If you're want to completely guarantee that you don't use an old version of the manifest when updating your service worker, you can't (yet) use `importScripts`.
 However, you can set the option `asJSON` to `true` in `package.json` and make a `fetch` call instead.
-This has the added benefit of not adding an extra variable to the global scope. `asJSON` changes the default filename to `precache-manifest.json`, and the `variableName` parameter becomes ignored.
+This has the added benefit of not adding an extra variable to the global scope. `asJSON` changes the default filename to `precache-manifest.json`, and the `variableName` parameter is no longer allowed.

 In `service-worker.js`: